 This dough bowl design is fall-themed however, the process will be the same regardless of the season the bowl is being designed for.
-A few simple changes and this bowl can go from fall, to the holidays, to spring and beyond.
-Regardless of the season the process is the same.
+With a few simple changes and this bowl can go from fall to the holidays, to spring and beyond.
+Regardless of the season, the process is the same.
 This is dough bowl designing 101!

 To make this design, I’ll let you in on a little secret…it’s all about layering!
 More on that below, let’s first talk about these clay pot candles!

 For this fall centerpiece I decided to incorporate 3 clay pot candles.
 I made some this past summer for a party and loved the look of the candles sitting in the clay pot all nestled in with my beloved moss – you all know how I love moss!
 These clay pot candles add some interest to this design and play well with the rust tones in the florals.